Creating Spanish Style Homes website and blog header decor

-Jeff Doubét shares Spanish kitchen design ideas + construction photos of a luxury build, and personal chef products + resources for planning a quality kitchen.
+Jeff Doubet shares Spanish kitchen design ideas + construction photos of a luxury build, and personal chef products + resources for planning a quality kitchen.
 Historically, many of the kitchens in early Spanish Colonial Revival homes were small and tucked away in a corner of the house.
-Larger estate homes had adjacent butler pantry rooms.
-But back in the day, kitchens were mostly just simple, functional spaces to work in.
+Larger estate homes had adjacent butler pantry rooms, but other kitchens were mostly simple, functional spaces to work in.

 But today, there is a high demand for redesigned kitchens in high-end Spanish homes.
 These modern kitchens are made to be charming.
 At the same time, they are now being designed to become luxurious areas for enjoying and entertaining family and friends.